Waitress

 Do you get annoyed when customers address you as "hun", "dear", "sweetheart", as opposed to "ma'am" or "miss?"
 I could understand the former if it's a regular customer who you're friendly with, but seems obnoxious and a bit disrespectful otherwise.

-Asked by All4manners about 12 years ago
+Asked by All4manners over 12 years ago

 Its not bad unless they are saying it in a condescending way.
 When your being flagged down and someone is yelling "miss! miss!" that's a little aggravating, but I'm used to it.